 NOTE 1 - PURPOSE OF SCHEDULES

-A. Charter Organizational Structure
+A. LEA Organization Structure

-This schedule provides information about the Charter's authorizing agency, grades served, members of the governing body, and members of the administration.
+This schedule provides information about the local education agency (LEA or charter school), including the Charter's authorizing agency, grades served, members of the governing body, and members of the administration.